Principle 18

 EU Strategy on 'Shaping Europe's Digital Future'

-Social Economy Action Plan
+Social Economic Action Plan

 Directive on adequate minimum wages in EU